Saturday, December 31, 2016

 House cats are an artificial species.
 They are fake animals.
 They were genetically engineered precisely to be taken in by us.
 The alien intelligence that engineered them used wild cats as a rough model (they wanted to create a convincing mammal) but made the soon-to-be-domestic cats smaller and more deviously intelligent.
 The Egyptians fell for the bait: they took the creatures in, and the demented practice of keeping house cats spread from there around the world.

-It’s no surprise the Egyptians were the first to host this parasite.
-As noted archeologists like Erich van Däniken and Zecharia Sitchin (the former was nominated for the Nobel Prize, but didn’t get it because of the machinations of Swedish cat lovers) have pointed out, there is convincing evidence the Egyptians, in their technological advancement and in the construction of the pyramids, were using techniques taught them by aliens.
+It’s little surprise the Egyptians were the first to host this parasite.
+As noted archeologists like Erich van Däniken and Zecharia Sitchin (the former was nominated for the Nobel Prize, but didn’t get it because of the machinations of Swedish cat lovers) have pointed out, there is evidence the Egyptians, in their technological advancement and in the construction of the pyramids, were using techniques taught them by aliens.
 In fact is likely that, like the Nazca lines in Peru, the pyramids were important markers of some kind for alien landing strips.
-One can imagine the hyperintelligent, villainous cat creatures flying in their UFOs, landing in the Egyptian desert and meeting with the Pharaoh to tell him what to do.
-And the Pharaoh, what can he say, he's like: “Okay.
+One can imagine how it went.
+Hyperintelligent cat-faced creatures arriving in their UFOs, landing in the Egyptian desert and meeting with the Pharaoh to tell him what to do.
+And the Pharaoh, he's like: “Okay.
 Whatever you cats say.”

-Look, I know there’s a lot of info here and maybe you’re having trouble digesting it.
-But the point is--something MUST be done about these pseudo-mammals before it’s too late.
-I’m trying to get the warning out here.
-I should have done so long ago.
-If you reading this are not infected with the Toxo yourself, you might help me in spreading the warning.
-Before it’s too late.
+Yes, I know there’s a lot of info here and maybe you’re having trouble digesting it.
+But the point is, something must be done before it’s too late.
+I’m trying to get the warning out here, and I'm tired of getting blank stares.
+So if you're reading this and are not yourself infected by Toxo, you might help me.
+Share this as widely as possible.

 Eric Mader